maise-guide/maise/README.md

 ## General info

 This version of MAISE works on Linux platforms and was designed to optimize structures in higher (3D+) dimensionsions.
 Behler–Parrinello symmetry functions map atomic environments into machine learning input of constant length.
-The functions can be naturally extended into higher-dimensional spaces with N coordinates by calculating distances and angles.
+The functions can be naturally extended into higher-dimensional spaces.

 ## Download